JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->extractNamespace Description**

     Returns the namespace part of the command name.

      This method is not part of public API and should not be used directly.

+---

 !!! signature "public Application->setDefaultCommand(string $commandName, bool $isSingleCommand)"
     **$commandName**